Saving time, making connections with influencers, building authority — these are just some of the benefits of content curation.

 It Can Boost Your Google Ranking (When You Get It Right)

-Many people think curated content could harm your Google ranking because it’s seen as duplicate content.
+Many people think curated content could harm your search engine ranking because it’s seen as duplicate content.
 And that’s true, if you do nothing but reproduce the original.

 But content curation is all aboutadding value.